MakeSchool-Tutorials/Launch-Page-Tutorial/P04-Going-Live/content.md

 # Create a New Repository or "Repo"

-Click on the "New" button to create a new repository.
+Click on the green "New" button to create a new repository.
 Name it `launch-page`.
 Leave it as Public and do not "Initialize this repository with a README.md"

 ![New Repo](new-repo.png)